enkidevs/curriculum/go/go-introduction/data-types-and-constants/go-data-types.md

 ## Content

-**Go** support several data types.
+**Go** supports several data types.
 These are categorized into four groups:

 - basic
 - aggregate